 Since its introduction, there has been an increase to 72% of new hires that say they felt positive about their decision to join Cisco.
 In part this is due to the employee-centric nature of Cisco's digital workplace, that treats employees like "internal customers" that are deserving of the most fluid and inspiring experience.

-Treating employees like customers is an all-around win, and there are many corporations seeing dividends from investing into chatbots and mobile apps.
+Treating employees like customers is an all-around win, and there are many corporations seeing dividends from investing into AI chatbots and mobile apps.

 5. Fight off innovation fatigue

 It's a well documented phenomenon that innovative companies are rotating new applications quickly to see which ones stick.
 This may even fly in the face of efficiency - at least in the short-term.